naman2304/notes/effective-java-3rd.md

 __Item 5 : Prefer Dependency Injection to hardwiring resources__

-A common mistake is the use of a singleton or a static utility class for a class that depends on underlying resources.
+* A common mistake is the use of a singleton or a static utility class for a class that depends on underlying resources.
-The use of dependency injection gives us more flexibility, testability and reusability
+* The use of dependency injection gives us more flexibility, testability and reusability
+* Pass the resources, or factories to create them, into the constructor or static factory or builder

 Example :
 ```java